ricardocervo/BookNBlock/README.md

 In this section, we will see some examples of how to interact with the API to create Bookings and Blocks.
 A complete documentation of the API can be found further ahead in this document.

 After starting the application, we can use tools like Postman to send requests and interact with the API.

-The first request to be sent is for authentication:
+### Authentication Request

+To be able to interact with the regular endpoints, we first need to authenticate an user and get a Token:

 ```
 POST http://localhost:8080/api/v1/auth/authenticate